spo0ds/Deep-Dive-into-DEFI/Day66/Day66.md

 Coinbase specifically states that they're not a broker.
 So it's an exchange, and they're not giving us advice.
 All they're doing is facilitating the ability to trade.
 We're fully responsible for understanding the implications of our actions while using the exchange.

+**Market Makers**

+Brokers can profit from their customers' purchases and sales of stock or other assets by charging a commission on those transactions.
+However, this isn't the only way for various market participants to make money from the sale of assets.
+There are entities called market makers who actually make the market viable by providing liquidity.

+At any given point in time, they offer to both buy and sell certain assets.
+They offer $900 worth of company A shares to anyone who wants to sell them, and they charge $902 per share if you want to buy them.
+As can be seen, there's a difference between the $900, which is called the "bid price," and the $902, which is called the "ask price."
+That $2 difference is called the spread, and it's how market makers are rewarded for providing liquidity.

+Are brokers automatically market-makers?

+No. They can be, but don't have to be.

+Assume Bill owns one share of company A, which he wishes to sell for $950, and Sarah wishes to purchase one share of company A for $850, with both placing their orders with broker A. Without the market maker, there'd be little liquidity, and if Bill wasn't hurrying to sell, he'd have to settle for $100 less than his asked price, except for Sarah's bid price.
+If market maker A, who owns a large number of company A shares and has a lot of money, steps in, Bil and Sarah suddenly have other options.

+Market makers are high-frequency trading companies.
+Rather than an individual manually setting the bid and ask price, it tends to be done automatically through algorithms.

+**Market Index**

+You've likely heard news reporters say things like "The Dow is up 100 points" or "S&P is down 5 points."
+But what does that mean?

+A stock market index measures the performance of a collection of stocks.
+Indices track how the overall market performs by measuring these stocks collectively rather than only looking at the performance of a single stock.
+Think of it this way: If you focus too closely on just one thing, you might not have a good understanding of the larger picture.
+This is why an index's performance provides more complete information than the performance of individual stocks.
+Indices provide a wider view of the stock market as a whole.

+The first index was the Dow Jones Industrial Average.
+Financial reporter Charles Dow added up the closing prices of the 12 largest stocks at the time and divided the total by 12 to get the average.
+Today, Dow consists of 30 of the largest and most successful companies in the US.
+These companies are handpicked by experts to represent a wide variety of industries.
+Some of these companies affect the average more than others, though, because many indices are weighted.
+Think of the idea of weighting like grades: a final exam is going to make up a larger portion of your grade than a daily homework assignment.
+In the Dow, companies with higher prices are given more weight.

+While the Dow is the oldest and most known index, some believe that its measurement is less representative of the overall market than the S&P 500, even though they often perform similarly to each other.
+The S&P 500 measures the performance of 500 of the largest publicly traded companies in the US.
+Due to its broad exposure, some believe that the S&P 500 is the best measurement of the US stock market.
+The S&P 500 is weighted by market cap.
+The market cap is the number of a company's outstanding shares multiplied by the price per share.
+Because of this, the companies with the largest total market value have the greatest impact on the average of the S&P 500.

+The Nasdaq Composite, also known as the Nasdaq, is comprised of approximately 3000 companies traded on the Nasdaq exchange.
+The Nasdaq includes more smaller companies than the other indices but also includes many of the largest tech companies like Apple, Microsoft, and Amazon.
+Some of these companies may also be included on the Dow, the S&P 500, or both.
+Each index helps to measure how the overall market is doing through the performance of the securities it tracks.